-Non-DOE/NNSA FFRDCs are eligible to submit applications (either as a lead organization or as a team member in a multi-institutional team) under this FOA and may be proposed as subrecipients under another organization's application.
-If recommended for funding as a lead applicant, funding will be provided through an interagency agreement Award to the FFRDC's sponsoring Federal Agency.
+Non-DOE/NNSA FFRDCs are not eligible to submit applications under this FOA but may be proposed as subrecipients under another organization's application.
 If recommended for funding as a proposed subrecipient, the value of the proposed subaward may be removed from the prime applicant's award and may be provided through an interagency agreement to the FFRDC's sponsoring Federal Agency.
 Additional instructions for securing authorization from the cognizant Contracting Officer are found in Section VIII of this FOA.